NETWAYS/fundamentals4puppet-training/sections/modules/04_inheritance.md

           $service_name = 'apache2'
           $ssl          =  false
         }
-	default:
+	default: {
-	  fail('Your plattform is not supported.')
+	  fail('Your platform is not supported.')
         }
       }
     }